 A good payroll service provider will provide knowledge and oversight of current legislation and should ensure you're always compliant (beware of signing up with a service that doesn't have local expertise).
 Aside from saving you time and headaches, you'll also avoid any potential penalties and increased scrutiny.

-From 1 April 2019, all NZ businesses that pay more than $50,000 annual PAYE and Employer Superannuation Contribution Tax will have to file payroll information to Inland Revenue electronically after every payday (known as payday filing).
+From 1 April 2019, all NZ businesses that pay more than $50,000 annual PAYE and Employer Superannuation Contribution Tax have to file payroll information to Inland Revenue electronically after every payday (known as payday filing).

 Ease of use